-The Guanaceví, Bolañitos and El Cubo mines are the Company's only current sources of mineral production.
+The Guanaceví, Bolañitos El Cubo and El Compas mines are the Company's only current sources of mineral production.
 Current life-of-mine plans provide for a defined production life for mining at the Company's mines.
-The Bolañitos mine has an expected mine life of less than two years based on current proven and probable reserves and production levels.
-If the Company's mineral reserves and resources are not replaced either by the development or discovery of additional reserves and/or extension of the life-of-mine at its current operating mines or through the acquisition or development of an additional producing mine, this could have an adverse impact on the Company's future cash flows, earnings, financial performance and financial condition, including as a result of requirements to expend funds for reclamation and decommissioning.
+The El Cubo mine has an expected mine life of less than one year and the other mines have an expected lives of two to to four years based on current proven and probable reserves, current production levels and managements estimated conversion of resources to reserves If the Company's mineral reserves and resources are not replaced either by the development or discovery of additional reserves and/or extension of the life-of-mine at its current operating mines or through the acquisition or development of an additional producing mine, this could have an adverse impact on the Company's future cash flows, earnings, financial performance and financial condition, including as a result of requirements to expend funds for reclamation and decommissioning.